-Rachel De Urioste is an Atlanta based multimedia artist, designer and fabricator.
-She works in a variety of mediums including digital design, cast resin, oils and felted wool.
-Her work is both playful and grotesque, exploring an imagined world of kind monsters, cynical cupcakes, and oysters with teeth.
+Rachel is an Atlanta based multidisciplinary artist, designer and fabricator specializing in creature art and miniatures.
+She works in a variety of mediums including digital design, sculpting/ mold making, oils and felted wool.
+Her work is both playful and grotesque, providing small glimpses into strange worlds.

-In addition to her personal work, Rachel enjoys collaborating with individual artists and fabrication studios on a wide range of projects, including large scale puppets, costumes, miniatures, stop motion puppets, and public art installations.
+In addition to gallery shows, Rachel works in the film and theater industries, collaborating on a wide range of projects including set sculpting and painting, puppets, costumes, specialty props and public art installations.
 She loves learning new skills, and is always looking for a challenge.

 You can get in touch with Rachel about custom projects at email@example.com.